NikolaiMagnussen/SubPy/README.md

 SubPy
 =====

 A fast CLI-based script for downloading subtitles from Subscene.
+Written and tested using Python 2.7.8.

 ## How to use: